 - Million Dollar Trial Lawyers™

-- Bloomberg Business Week Leaders in Personal Injury 2014; and
+- Bloomberg Business Week Leaders in Personal Injury; and

 - Member of Ethical Lawyers of America.

-Philip L. Franckel, Esq. has always maintained a top credit rating with a FICO score ranging from 840 -850 (850 is the highest score possible)
+Philip L. Franckel, Esq. has always maintained the highest financial ethics having a top credit rating with a FICO score ranging from 840 -850 (850 is the highest score possible)

-Mr. Franckel also worked in the advertising industry including television production on TV commercials for Diet Coke, American Airlines, Bayer Aspirin, and Fuji Films with Illustra Films Worldwide, and worked on ABC Monday Night Baseball and Wide World of Sports.
+Mr. Franckel worked in the advertising industry, including television production on TV commercials for Diet Coke, American Airlines, Bayer Aspirin, and Fuji Films with Illustra Films Worldwide.
+He also worked on ABC Monday Night Baseball and Wide World of Sports.

 Mr. Franckel knows how to investigate your case and understands how the insurance company will investigate your case because he also worked as an investigator with the U.S. Department of Justice while in college.

-Mr. Franckel is also knowledgeable in construction and personally designed and supervised the construction of his house which took two years to build and has many features not normally seen in houses.
-Mr. Franckel designed his backyard including property grading, drainage systems and personally operated a bulldozer to help with the installation of 400,000 pounds of boulders.
-Mr. Franckel’s knowledge of construction helped him obtain a $300,000 settlement for a torn Achilles tendon when a stairway in a house collapsed.
+Mr. Franckel is also knowledgeable in construction and personally designed and supervised the construction of his house, which took two years to build and has many features not normally seen in houses.
+Mr. Franckel designed his backyard, including grading the property, and personally operated a bulldozer to help install 400,000 pounds of boulders.
+Mr. Franckel’s construction knowledge helped him obtain a $300,000 settlement for a torn Achilles tendon when a stairway collapsed in a house under construction.

 Volunteer Work / Public Service

-Mr. Franckel is a former Member of the Board of Directors of the New York State Trial Lawyers Association, having been sworn in by Judge Kaye who was Chief Judge of the State of New York.
+Mr. Franckel is a former Member of the Board of Directors of the New York State Trial Lawyers Association, having been sworn in by Judge Judith Ann Kaye, the first female Chief Judge of the State of New York.
 Being a Member of the Board of Directors is a volunteer position for which a lawyer must be invited to apply and then approved by the Board.

-Mr. Franckel has done pro bono (free) legal work for clients who couldn’t afford an attorney, including a girl with AIDS (in the early discriminatory days of AIDS) who was being evicted and losing custody of her child.
-Another was a girl with mental disabilities who was arrested and reported in national news and with the NY Daily News headline “Amy Clone Nabbed in Nassau Inspired by Fischer Movies”.
-Additional pro bono clients were represented for criminal and eviction issues.
+Mr. Franckel has done pro bono (free) legal work for many clients who couldn’t afford an attorney, including a girl with AIDS (in the early discriminatory days of AIDS) who was being evicted and losing custody of her child.

 Mr. Franckel has adopted many dogs from people who couldn’t keep them.
 The latest two are my “children” in the photos below.